Ir al contenido principal

 If your knowledge of a Bengali wedding has been only through movies & photographs, here's a closer look at the exotic traditions & rituals followed in a Biye, for you.

 Every Indian wedding is unique.
 The musical Jaggo and Dholki ceremonies in a Punjabi wedding, the super elegant Mekhela Chador draped by an Assamese bride, the fun Kashi Yatra in a Kannada wedding or the royal Mahira Dastoor tradition in a Rajput wedding- there are distinctly diverse flavours in an Indian wedding.
 This is mainly because of the rich Indian cultures that have their roots in traditions.
-And that's what makes each one of them, exclusively alluring.
-One is sure to fall in love with the beauty of these weddings once they understand the traditions better.
+And that's what makes each one of them exclusively alluring.
+One is sure to fall in love with the beauty of these weddings once one understands the traditions better.

-So, here's an authentic and detailed walk through what happens in a typical Bengali wedding.
+So, here's an authentic and detailed walk-through of what happens at a typical Bengali wedding.
 Read on to know what to expect when you visit the next biye bari or marry in a Bengali tradition.

-There are some quite common and some significantly unique pre-wedding ceremonies in Bengali wedding.
-So, let's take a detailed look at their names and meaning:
+There are some quite common and some significantly unique pre-wedding ceremonies in Bengali weddings.
+So, let's take a detailed look at their names and meanings:

 Pati Potro

-Pati, specifically a Shital Pati is a fancy decorative mat that is used to sit on.
-This was used to gather around in order to decide the marriage date.
-Both the families assemble at the bride's home and fix the date.
-The groom's family then gifts the bride with auspicious items like sweets, fish, betel leaves and betel nut (Paan-supari).
+Pati, specifically a Shital Pati, is a fancy decorative mat that is used to sit on.
+This was used to gather around to decide the marriage date.
+Both families assemble at the bride's home and fix the date.
+The groom's family then gifts the bride with auspicious items like sweets, fish, betel leaves, and betel nuts (Paan-supari).

-Fun fact: In older times, the family elders used to write the date, time, name of the couple, even the details of Adan Prodan (dowry/gifts) using sindoor and Haldi using a coin and sign it along with the names of witnesses.
-This was considered as a respected agreement in Bengali weddings.
+Fun fact: In older times, the family elders used to write the date, time, and name of the couple, as well as the details of Adan Prodan (dowry/gifts) using sindoor and Haldi using a coin, and sign it along with the names of witnesses.
+This was considered a respected agreement in Bengali weddings.

 Ashirbad

-Once the wedding date has been fixed, both the families visit each other's homes to bless the bride/groom.
+Once the wedding date has been fixed, both families visit each other's homes to bless the bride/groom.
 Aashirbaad is the Bengali version of the Engagement ceremony or Sagai, only the bride and the groom don't exchange rings.
-Instead, the future in-laws bless them with gold jewellery, clothes, sweets.
-Along with these, fish, betel leaves and betel nut and curd are also customarily gifted as auspicious items in Bengali wedding.
+Instead, the future in-laws bless them with gold jewellery, clothes, and sweets.
+Along with these, fish, betel leaves, betel nuts and curd are also customarily gifted as auspicious items in Bengali weddings.

 Ai Buro Bhaat